bartvbl/Clutterbox/README.md

 The project generates several executables:

-- `riciverrification`: Main executable for running the Clutterbox experiment
+- `clutterbox`: Main executable for running the Clutterbox experiment
 - `projectionBenchmark`: The paper discusses a microbenchmark for comparing the PCL method for projecting points into cylindrical coordinates relative to our proposed method.
 This executable performs this benchmark.
 - `clutterEstimator`: Tool used to generate the heatmaps comparing search result ranks to clutter levels in the area around a given point.
 This tool was used to estimate the clutter level around each point in a scene.
-- `libSpinImage/imagerenderer`: Tool for using our RICI and SI implementations to render images of a given input object.
+- `libShapeDescriptor/imagerenderer`: Tool for using our QUICCI, RICI, and SI implementations to render images of a given input object.
 Outputs PNG images.